Forgot password

 Another way to check the CS2 server status is through Down Detector, a website that aggregates reports of outages for a huge number of games, websites, and services, including CS2.

-The page also shows a graphic that lists what problems are reported.
+The page also displays a graphic that lists the reported problems.
 Most of the problems reported on Down Detector are for server connection problems.
 There’s also a collection of country flags you can click on to check on CS2 problems in specific countries or regions.

 Screenshot taken of Counter-Strike's page on Downdetector